Catherine's Story

-A widow's struggle in rural Meath, and the daughter she sent into the world at age nine
+A widow's struggle in rural Meath, and the daughter who rose from the cottage to a Dublin magistrate's kitchen

 "General Labourer" — the census enumerator's term — meant whatever work was available and whatever a woman could be hired to do.
 Thinning turnips.
 Picking stones from ploughed fields.
 Hay-making in summer.
 Road-mending for the county council.
 Washing.
 Carrying.
 The kind of work that broke bodies and paid almost nothing.
 In late-Victorian Ireland, a female labourer might earn sixpence a day — half what a man would receive for the same work.